julienbonnet50/datasetGenerator/README.md

 # datasetGenerator

-Dataset generic generator with any types and any level of nest
+datasetGenerator is dataset generic generator with any types and any level of nest made in scala 2.12.

 ## Prerequis